jprknight/Office365FiddlerExtensionSite/_posts/2019-04-20-Fiddler-Decrytion-Outlook-Authentication-Youll-Need-Internet-For-This.md

 excerpt: "You are troubleshooting Outlook and Exchange Online.
 You have Fiddler running to troubleshoot with HTTPS decryption enabled.
 You expect a modern authentication forms page as you load Outlook, but you actually see 'You'll need internet for this' on the form instead."
 ---

 You are troubleshooting Outlook and Exchange Online.
-You have Fiddler running to troubleshoot with HTTP decryption enabled.
+You have Fiddler running to troubleshoot with HTTPS decryption enabled.
 You expect a modern authentication forms page as you load Outlook, but you actually see 'You'll need internet for this' on the form instead.

 This can be a frustrating issue, you're troubleshooting Outlook and as soon as you run Fiddler with HTTPS decryption enabled to investigate, you have this issue.
 Your now troubleshooting the troubleshooting.